China's 2018 growth slows to 28-year low, more stimulus seen

 UNCERTAINTIES APLENTY

-Despite a raft of support measures so far, December data released along with GDP showed continued weakness across broad areas of the economy at the end of last year.
+Despite a raft of policy easing steps so far, December data released along with GDP showed continued weakness across broad areas of the economy at the end of last year.

+Despite the slowing economy, Chinese officials also pledged to continue with a crackdown on air pollution that has weighed on the industrial sector.

-Other data showed investment and retail sales continued to languish, while the jobless rate edged higher.
+Other data on Monday showed investment and retail sales continued to languish, while the jobless rate edged higher.

-Fixed-asset investment rose 5.9 percent in 2018, the slowest in at least 22 years, as a government crackdown on riskier financing and debt weighed on local government construction early in the year.
+Fixed-asset investment rose 5.9 percent in 2018, the slowest in at least 22 years, as a regulatory crackdown on riskier financing and debt weighed on local government spending early in the year.

-Property investment, another key driver, is also looking wobbly, though many analysts doubt if Beijing will risk loosening restrictions on home buyers that have kept a potential housing bubble in check.
+Property investment is also looking wobbly, with analysts waiting to see if Beijing will risk loosening restrictions on home buyers that have kept a potential housing bubble in check.

 Chinese consumers are clearly feeling the pressure.

-Though retail sales growth picked up marginally in December to 8.2 percent, the consumer strength gauge slipped last year to around the weakest in 15 years.
+Though retail sales growth picked up marginally in December to 8.2 percent, the consumer strength gauge is around the weakest in 15 years.
 Auto sales in the world's biggest car market shrank for the first time since the 1990s.

-Data in recent weeks showed exports and imports unexpectedly shrank last month, while falling factory orders point to a further drop in activity in coming months.
+Other data in recent weeks showed exports and imports unexpectedly shrank last month, while falling factory orders point to a further drop in activity in coming months and more job shedding.

+Some factories in Guangdong - China's export hub - have shut earlier than usual ahead of the long Lunar New Year holiday as new business dries up.

 TRADE PRESSURES